 As any diehard fan will be quick to tell you, Firefly's run was far, far too short.
 Despite its truncated run, the show still offers a wealth of fun facts and hidden Easter eggs.
-As the cast teases the possibility of a return 13 years after being pulled from the airwaves, we're looking back at the sci-fi series that kickstarted a Browncoat revolution.
+On the 15th anniversary of the series' premiere, we're looking back at the sci-fi series that kickstarted a Browncoat revolution.

 The Pulitzer Prize-winning novel The Killer Angels from author Michael Shaara was Joss Whedon’s inspiration for creating Firefly.
 It follows Union and Confederate soldiers during four days at the Battle of Gettysburg during the American Civil War.
 Whedon modeled the series and world on the Reconstruction Era, but set in the future.

-When Joss Whedon first developed Firefly, he wanted Serenity to only have five crew members.
+When Whedon first developed Firefly, he wanted Serenity to only have five crew members.
 However, throughout development and casting, Whedon increased the cast from five to nine.

 Before Morena Baccarin was cast as Inara Serra, Rebecca Gayheart landed the role—but she was fired after one day of shooting because she lacked chemistry with the rest of the cast.
 Baccarin was cast two days later and started shooting that day.